shirish93/shirish93.github.io/_ideas/2024-03-14-bus-consolidation.md

 - Run the pilot, collect data, refine the model.
 - Secure ongoing funding and launch the full system.

-This plan aims to reduce congestion, cut costs, and give students more time to study by consolidating Kathmandu’s fragmented school bus network.
+The goal is to reduce congestion, cut costs, and give students more time to study by consolidating Kathmandu’s fragmented school bus network.